hooniez/ps2_assignment1/DEVDIARY.md

     - [x] Setup VS Code, and Minecraft on my Mac 🆚
     - [x] Implemented Hello Minecraft! 🎮
     - [ ] <!-- Built a foundation generator -->

+    * PA
+      - Convert the binary number 10101 to decimal: 21
+      - Convert the hexadecimal number 3E to decimal: 62
+      - Convert the binary number 1101001010111111 to hexadecimal: d2bf
+      - Convert the decimal number 39 to binary: 100111
+      - Convert the decimal number 63 to hexadecimal: 3f

 **Week 2**